How nodes are connected to each other

 -Djavax.net.ssl.trustStorePassword=password

-To create the two files (for development purposes) we use the JAVA keytool.
+To create the two files (for development purposes) we use the Java keytool.
 For production, one certainly uses purchased certificates.

 // Create keystore with certificate